 Newly Published J.M.
 McCaleb Papers Highlights Missionaries’ Service to the Church in Japan

-John Moody McCaleb, a young preacher from the Stone-Campbell Restoration Movement, and his wife Della, sailed for Japan in 1892.
-Newly wed and newly inspired for the Christian mission that awaited them there, they could hardly have imagined the ways in which their lives would be shaped and formed by nearly 50 years of service to the church in Japan.
+John Moody McCaleb, a young preacher from the Stone-Campbell Restoration Movement, and his wife Della sailed for Japan in 1892.
+Newly wed and newly inspired for the Christian mission that awaited them there, they could hardly have imagined how their lives would be shaped and formed by nearly 50 years of service to the church in Japan.
 Their story is documented in the newly published digital collection, J.M.
 McCaleb Papers at Pepperdine Libraries.

 At the time of their marriage just a few months earlier, there was no contemplation of such a journey.
 In his 1934 memoir, Once Traveled Roads, McCaleb wrote, "I believe the call to go to Japan was of God."
 And when the correspondence about a mission to Japan began between the McCalebs and W.K.
 Azbill, "there were two of us to make [the decision]," noted McCaleb.
 Azbill had previously served as a missionary to Jamaica for ten years.
 He believed it was important for the Churches of Christ to support missions.
 He recruited the McCalebs based on the recommendation of Robert Graham, president of the College of the Bible in Lexington, Kentucky where McCaleb had trained.